-Instructions for auditions for each instrument and each ensemble are included in the documents below.
+Instructions for auditions for each ensemble are included in the documents below.

-Auditions for the 2017-2018 Season of the Topeka Symphony Youth Orchestra, Youth Philharmonic and Debut Orchestra will be held on Saturday, May 6, 2017 in the Garvey Fine Arts Center on the campus of Washburn University.
+Auditions for the 2019-2020 Season of the Topeka Symphony Youth Orchestra, Youth Philharmonic and Debut Orchestra will be held on Saturday, May 11 and Saturday, August 24, 2019 in the Garvey Fine Arts Center on the campus of Washburn University.
 Additional individual auditions can be scheduled throughout the year.
-Contact the ensemble conductors — Martha Placeres, Carolyn Rich Voth, and Carolyn Sandquist — for details.
-More information about auditions is available in the Youth Ensembles Handbook and on the Audition Registration Form available below.
+For individual auditions, please contact the ensemble conductors — Martha Placeres, Carolyn Rich Voth, and Carolyn Sandquist — for details.
+More information about auditions is available on the Audition Registration Form available below.

 The Topeka Symphony Youth Orchestra was formed in 1957, just 11 years after the Topeka Symphony Orchestra’s first season.
 “Providing educational and performance opportunities for youth” has been an important priority of the Topeka Symphony Society since very early in its history.
 The Youth Orchestra was established to encourage talented young musicians to pursue their musical interests.
 The Topeka Symphony Debut Orchestra was formed in 1998 to meet the needs of a growing number of young string instrument players.
 Two years later, the Youth Philharmonic was formed to serve primarily middle school aged string musicians.
 It is the preparatory orchestra for the Topeka Symphony Youth Orchestra.